build-server-protocol/build-server-protocol/docs/bsp.md

   def `type`: Int

   /** The message id. */
-  def id: Long
+  def id: string

   /** The parent id if any. */
-  def parentId: Option[Long]
+  def parentId: Option[String]

+  /** The request id that originated this notification. */ def requestId: Option[String]

   /** The actual message. */
   def message: String